mamun2519/learn-devOps-concept/Bash-Scripting/readme.md

 done

-//anoter way to write for loop for j in raju sham baburao for p in {1...20}
+//anoter way to write for loop for j in Mohammad Mamun for p in {1...20}

 //example